Versions and upgrades

 We recommend testing your firmware on new releases to assure compatibility, even if you decide not to release that version to your entire fleet.

-Not every release will have a release candidate (rc), but if it does, this is a good opportunity to test your code for compatibility.
+Not every release will have a pre-release or release candidate (rc), but if it does, this is a good opportunity to test your code for compatibility.

 Upgrading Device OS